 This policy is intended to establish general guidelines for the acceptable student use of the DCS and also to give students and parents or guardians notice that student use of the DCS will provide student access to external computer networks not controlled by the District.
-The District cannot screen or review all of the available content or materials on these external computer networks, thus some of the available content use or access by parents or guardians.
+The District cannot screen or review all of the available content or materials on these external computer networks, thus some of the available content or materials on these external networks may be deemed unsuitable for student use or access by parents or guardians.